Anni-123-arc/authentication-system-using-django/README.md

 # authentication-system-using-django
-In this project you will get a broad overview about login, logout and signup/register authentication processes.
+In this project you will get a broad overview of login, logout and signup/register authentication processes.